techmania-team/techmania-docs/English/Theme/Scripting_reference.md

 ```
 string tracksFolderLocation
+string setlistsFolderLocation
 string skinsFolderLocation
 string themesFolderLocation
 ```

-The full paths of the tracks / skins / themes folder, if `customDataLocation` is true.
+The full paths of the tracks / setlists / skins / themes folder, if `customDataLocation` is true.
 Call `tm.paths.ApplyCustomDataLocation()` to apply these.

 ### Discord rich presence